Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 - RPi 3+
 - CA3
-- Microcontroller
+- Infinieon controller

 The CA3 connected to the RPi 3+ via a USB-to-TTL adapter.

-The Microctronller connected to the CA3 via a direct plug from the Microcontroller to the CA3
+The Infineon controller connected to the CA3 via a direct plug from the Microcontroller to the CA3.

-The Microcontroller connected to all the other e-bike parts via a direct plug.
+The Infineon controller connected to all the other e-bike parts via a direct plug.

 The RPi 3+ received direct power from the battery's USB port.